Daetheys/Deadlines/README.md

 - Install discord==1.0.1
 - Fill the pw.py file (bot token + channel id)
+- Run "bot.py >> log.txt"

 To use :

-- Write $help in the channel the bot has access to
+- Write $help to see all the commands